 That's a strong result.
 The phenomenon occurs precisely when Jacques eats peanuts and fails to brush his teeth.
-If only he weren't such a slob about dental hygiene, he'd have never even noticed his affliction.
+If only he weren't such a slob about dental hygiene, he'd never even have noticed his affliction.

-Knowing this, Jacques stops eating peanuts altogether and finds that his transformations don't come back.
+Knowing this, Jacques stops eating peanuts altogether and finds that his transformations stop.